Grumpy-Mephisto/NewYearDraw/README.md

 # Go into the repository
 cd NewYearDraw

-# Run the app
+# Run the application
-./runner.sh

-# If you can't run the app, try to give it permission
-chmod +x runner.sh
+gradle run # or
+gradle runWithJavaExec
 ```

 ## 📝 License